The Voice of Liberty

 These courageous activists and the oppressed nation of Iran need to be heard.
 Information about them should not be dictated by a tyrannical system seeking to subjugate them for eternity.
 To this end, seminars, conferences and workshops will be organized and a wide range of publications will be utilized to get the message out.

 Most tellingly, the Iranian regime shows profound animosity and trepidation towards the opposition satellite TV channel, Iranian National Television or “Simay-e Azadi” (www.iranntv.com).
-INTV broadcasts the message of hope and freedom for the Iranian people and presents the Iranian people with accurate and extensive information not only about the regime’s misdeeds, but also about the support people in other parts of the world have voiced for the Iranian people.
-INTV regularly reports on the extensive publications and international conferences that educate about democracy and let the Iranian people know that they are not alone in their struggle for democracy.
-They present the image of an alternative Iran, which is free, economically prosperous, at peace with its neighbors and non-nuclear.
+In a country where the media is completely controlled by the state, INTV broadcasts a fresh outlook infused with the message of hope and freedom for the Iranian people.
+It presents them with accurate and extensive information not only about the regime’s misdeeds, but also about the support people in other parts of the world have voiced for the Iranian people.
+INTV regularly reports on the extensive publications and international conferences that provide education about democracy and also let the Iranian people know that they are not alone in their struggle for democracy.
+The satellite channel presents the image of an alternative Iran, one that has a much brighter future, and is free, economically prosperous, devoid of nuclear weapons, and at peace with its neighbors.
 Many prominent lawmakers, human rights activists, religious leaders, and internationally known political and cultural personalities speak at these events held around the world.